 The sample is considered a semi-fixed sample panel.
 Samples are generally fixed over time; however, they may migrate from one traffic volume group to another, usually because of reclassification of one of the stratum criteria.
 Since traffic volume is a dynamic variable, sections most often move from one traffic volume group to another as a result of AADT growth.
 Samples also move when there are changes to their rural/urban characteristics as a result of census population changes, and when the functional class changes as land is developed and the traffic function of a roadway changes.
-Maintaining the sample panel requires the addition (and deletion) of samples over time to account for the shifts of existing sample sections between traffic volume groups.
+Maintaining the sample panel requires the addition (and deletion, as long as adequacy is maintained) of samples over time to account for the shifts of existing sample sections between traffic volume groups.

 As a result, active management of the sample panel is necessary to assure that the sample continues to represent the full extent of roads, to account for road system changes over time, and to account for the normal growth in traffic.
 Sample management also allows the State to maintain a cost effective sample plan with neither too many nor too few samples.

 There are a number of practices that should guide all sample management activities:

 - Since the sample panel is a stratified random sample, sample selections must be made on a random basis from all road sections that meet the stratum criteria.
 This applies whether new sections are being selected from the full extent for addition to the sample panel, or whether existing sample sections are being selected from a stratum for deletion.